 PRANZ is lead by a dedicated team of volunteers, who are committed to supporting NZ’s Packrafting Community.

-The committee is made up of a President, Treasurer, and up to 13 general committee members.
+The committee is made up of a Chair, Secretary, Treasurer, and general committee members.

 Treasurer: David Stephenson

 Originally from Yorkshire, I arrived in Wanaka with my girlfriend in 2017 and it was such an awesome place we never left.
 My background is in data analytics, and after a stint of purchasing at Cardrona Ski Resort I now work for Mons Royale doing data-ry stuff.
 I was first introduced to packrafting when a friend took me down the West Matukituki.
 It was so good, within a week I was demonstrating my excellent budgeting skills by spending my whole winters savings on an inflatable boat.
 To reassure you, I do have a masters in Maths and Physics, so I’m usually pretty good with numbers.
 Now, packrafting is my go-to summer sport (ski touring in winter) so I’m keen to get involved, learn heaps and offer what I can!